exercism/docs/using/faqs.md

 ## Telling us when something is wrong

-If you find something that's not wrong, please let us know by creating a thread on [the forum][forum].
+If you find something that's wrong, please let us know by creating a thread on [the forum][forum].

 Before creating a thread, be sure to check for existing discussions.
 Try a few different keywords.